Additionally, paste this code immediately after the opening tag:

 Of course, you don’t have to choose one or the other.
 You can also decide to merge the two, into a third hybrid approach.

-If you have a distributed phone bank going on at the same time as your in-person phone bank, you can tap volunteers who are able to make it in person (or who especially appreciate the group camaraderie) as well as those who can’t come in (or who just prefer to call from home).
+If you have a distributed phone bank going on at the same time as your in-person phone bank, you can tap volunteers who can make it in person (or who especially appreciate the group camaraderie) as well as those who can’t come in (or who just prefer to call from home).

 [Pro tip: Kick off your hybrid phone bank with a conference call between your in-person and virtual callers.
 This helps tie everything together so that everyone feels like a part of the bigger team effort.]